phoenixprojectsoftware/greysource2019/README.md

 # GREY SOURCE SOFTWARE DEVELOPMENT KIT
+## ABOUT
+Grey Source is a modified Half-Life 1 engine made specifically for creating standalone games with an early 2000s feel.
+The aim of the engine is to make old new again.

+## NEW ADDITIONS IN BUILD 2001
+- Viewroll (restored after Valve's removal of it in 2003)
+- Viewmodel bob tilt (restored after Valve's removal of it in 2003)

+## NEW ADDITIONS IN BUILD 2002
+- Minor bug fixes
+- Complete code overhaul, which allows the Visual Studio solution to build under VS 15 2017 and VS 15 2019.

+# BRANCHES
 ## MASTER BRANCH
 The master branch contains the unmodified SDK of Grey Source.
 You can clone this branch to make your own Grey Source game, from the original engine just in case you don't want any propietary versions of Grey Source used for games developed by PHOENIX.